MeisaChi/Unit4_repo/Project/Project4.md

     return render_template("login.html", message=msg)

 ```
-This is the code used for login.
 After getting a post method and collecting data from the user input on the website, the program will use database_worker introduced above, to find an account that matches the inputs.
 Then, using check_password, the program compares the input in the password form, the password from the database, with hashed/unhashed matched.

 If the user is able to successfully login, they are redirected to the 'timeline' page, the program gets the user id from the account data collected above, and a cookie is set as the user id.